tips and advice

 “I’m breaking up with you.”

 What?
 What do you do?
 Do you scream?
 Cry?
-Yell at him?
-Swear at him?
-Argue with him?
-Tell him he’s wrong?
-Ask him why?
-Calmly accept what he said and move on?
+Yell at them?
+Swear at them?
+Argue with them?
+Tell them they're wrong?
+Ask why?
+Calmly accept it and move on?

-You might feel a whole stew pot of emotions bubbling up inside you, and you might want to scream and rant and rave at him or punch him until he’s black and blue.
+You might feel a whole stew pot of emotions bubbling up inside you, and you might want to scream or throw things.
 But try to calm down.
-Ask him why he’s breaking up with you.
-Ask him to be honest about it.
+Ask them why they're breaking up with you.
+Ask them to be honest about it.

-Wait until he’s done talking.
+Wait until they're done talking.
 Now it’s your chance to talk.
-If he said anything that you don’t believe is true, challenge him on it.
-Tell him it’s not true and explain why.
+If they said anything that you don’t believe is true, challenge them on it.
+Tell them it’s not true and explain why.
 Then explain your side of the story.
 Be completely honest.

 It might not work out all pretty like that.
 In fact, it probably won’t.
 But it’s worth a try.
-And even though you might not like what he has to say, don’t you agree that it’s better to know his reason for breaking up with you than to torture yourself wondering?
+And even though you might not like what they have to say, don’t you agree that it’s better to know their reason for breaking up with you than to torture yourself wondering?

 When someone breaks up with you, IT HURTS!
-Unless you also wanted to break up, but in most cases, that’s not true.
-When someone breaks up with you, you walk around feeling sad, guilty, worthless, angry, vengeful, lonely, or maybe all of those emotions at once.
-You wonder, “What’s wrong with me?” or, “How am I going to survive now?” or, “How can I get him back?” or maybe even, “How can I make his life as miserable as possible?”
+You might walk around feeling sad, guilty, worthless, angry, vengeful, lonely, or maybe all of those emotions at once.
+You wonder, “What’s wrong with me?” or, “How am I going to survive now?” or, “How can I get them back?” or maybe even, “How can I make their life as miserable as possible?”

 Stop right there.
 You need to take a deep breath and relax.
 Right now, you’re too close to the situation to think clearly about it.
 It’s the heat of the moment and you’re just thinking about how you feel right now.
 You might feel differently in a couple days, and you don’t want to say or do anything that you’ll regret.

 Breakups are painful experiences.
 Even with the mild ones, there’s a sense of loss, because you’ve devoted all this time to that one special person, and now that special person isn’t special anymore.
-Maybe he/she isn’t even in your life anymore.
+Maybe they're not even in your life anymore.
 Depending on the magnitude of your breakup and the exact things that happened during it, you may spend up to a few weeks feeling sad, lonely, and/or angry.
 That’s normal.
 But don’t let it consume your life.
 There are other people in your life besides that person.
 Hang out with them.
 Join a new activity.
-Spend some time with a family member.
-Find a hobby.
-Your life is not over just because you broke up with someone (no matter how special that “someone” was).
+Your life is not over just because you broke up with someone.

 It feels like the pain will never end.
 But it will.
 Trust me.
 You’ll smile again someday.
 You’ll learn to laugh again.
 And maybe someday, when you’re ready, you’ll learn to love again.

 What?
 What do you do?
 Do you scream?
 Cry?
-Yell at him?
-Swear at him?
-Argue with him?
-Tell him he’s wrong?
-Ask him why?
-Calmly accept what he said and move on?
+Yell at them?
+Swear at them?
+Argue with them?
+Tell them they're wrong?
+Ask why?
+Calmly accept it and move on?

-You might feel a whole stew pot of emotions bubbling up inside you, and you might want to scream and rant and rave at him or punch him until he’s black and blue.
+You might feel a whole stew pot of emotions bubbling up inside you, and you might want to scream or throw things.
 But try to calm down.
-Ask him why he’s breaking up with you.
-Ask him to be honest about it.
+Ask them why they're breaking up with you.
+Ask them to be honest about it.

-Wait until he’s done talking.
+Wait until they're done talking.
 Now it’s your chance to talk.
-If he said anything that you don’t believe is true, challenge him on it.
-Tell him it’s not true and explain why.
+If they said anything that you don’t believe is true, challenge them on it.
+Tell them it’s not true and explain why.
 Then explain your side of the story.
 Be completely honest.

 It might not work out all pretty like that.
 In fact, it probably won’t.
 But it’s worth a try.
-And even though you might not like what he has to say, don’t you agree that it’s better to know his reason for breaking up with you than to torture yourself wondering?
+And even though you might not like what they have to say, don’t you agree that it’s better to know their reason for breaking up with you than to torture yourself wondering?

 When someone breaks up with you, IT HURTS!
-Unless you also wanted to break up, but in most cases, that’s not true.
-When someone breaks up with you, you walk around feeling sad, guilty, worthless, angry, vengeful, lonely, or maybe all of those emotions at once.
-You wonder, “What’s wrong with me?” or, “How am I going to survive now?” or, “How can I get him back?” or maybe even, “How can I make his life as miserable as possible?”
+You might walk around feeling sad, guilty, worthless, angry, vengeful, lonely, or maybe all of those emotions at once.
+You wonder, “What’s wrong with me?” or, “How am I going to survive now?” or, “How can I get them back?” or maybe even, “How can I make their life as miserable as possible?”

 Stop right there.
 You need to take a deep breath and relax.
 Right now, you’re too close to the situation to think clearly about it.
 It’s the heat of the moment and you’re just thinking about how you feel right now.
 You might feel differently in a couple days, and you don’t want to say or do anything that you’ll regret.

 Breakups are painful experiences.
 Even with the mild ones, there’s a sense of loss, because you’ve devoted all this time to that one special person, and now that special person isn’t special anymore.
-Maybe he/she isn’t even in your life anymore.
+Maybe they're not even in your life anymore.
 Depending on the magnitude of your breakup and the exact things that happened during it, you may spend up to a few weeks feeling sad, lonely, and/or angry.
 That’s normal.
 But don’t let it consume your life.
 There are other people in your life besides that person.
 Hang out with them.
 Join a new activity.
-Spend some time with a family member.
-Find a hobby.
-Your life is not over just because you broke up with someone (no matter how special that “someone” was).
+Your life is not over just because you broke up with someone.

 It feels like the pain will never end.
 But it will.
 Trust me.
 You’ll smile again someday.
 You’ll learn to laugh again.
 And maybe someday, when you’re ready, you’ll learn to love again.